top of page

 The construction

-The statues are made using pH-neutral marine concrete that is free from any other substances, such as metal, that could be harmful to marine life.
-Made with the help of the marine park officials and the Cancun Nautical Association, and using inert fiberglass rebar, this material has proven to be the most useful substance in the support of reef growth.
+The statues use pH-neutral marine concrete free from other substances like metal that could harm aquatic life.
+Made with the help of marine park officials and the Cancun Nautical Association and using inert fibreglass rebar, this material has proven to be the most helpful in supporting reef growth.
 Rough textures are left on the statues of deCaire Taylor to help coral larvae gain a strong foothold.

 Some statues have broken shards of coral from the damaged reef planted in them.